tliron/ronin/README.md

 suitable for projects both big and small.

 "Based on Python" means that not only is it written in Python, but also it uses Python as the DSL for build scripts.
-Many build systems invent their own DSLs, but Rōnin intentionally builds on a language that already exists.
+Many build systems invent their own DSLs, but Rōnin intentionally uses a language that already exists.
 Note that you _don't_ need to be an expert in Python to use Rōnin, but the power is there if you need it.

 Guiding lights: